Software Engineering | Automated Testing

 Automation Testing Process:

-For this we need to Install particular frameworks or libraries, start designing and developing the test cases such as NUnit, JUnit, QUnit or required Software Automation Tools
+- Planning, Design, and Development: For this, we need to Install particular frameworks or libraries, and start designing and developing the test cases such as NUnit, JUnit, QUnit, or required Software Automation Tools

-Creation of Reports generated after Tests and that should be documented so as to refer that in future for next iterations
+- Maintenance: Creation of Reports generated after Tests and that should be documented so as to refer to that in future for next iterations

 Popular Automation Tools: